388 Oxford Street, Paddington NSW, Australia

-Josh and Julie have built up a strong relationship with Sydney Fish Markets which they will take with them into the Fish Butchery venture.
+Josh and Julie have built up a strong relationship with the Sydney Fish Markets, which they will help them in the Fish Butchery venture.
 This means the freshest of the day’s catch will be available at market price and include more options than the typical snapper and John Dory.
 Rather, Tommy Ruff, Tasmanian octopus, Mooloolaba Mahi Mahi and leatherjacket will be frequenters on the menu – either to take away to cook up at home, or to let the professionals at it and cooked in traditional fish and chip style (cooked in beer, honey and vodka – might we add!)

-Fish Butchery will be the first of its kind in Sydney.
-It will start out as just a fish butcher in the revamped space that was once a hair salon, though Josh has plans to bring teaching and learning into the space in the near future.
+Fish Butchery is the first of its kind in Sydney.
+Though starting out as just a fish butcher in the revamped space that was once a hair salon, plans to expand are already in the works.

 “It will be great to have a larger space at the butchery to run industry training programs,” Josh said.